yutsunoki/Python_Automated_Network_Program/README.md

 The goal is make all the computer online and separate the network from local and DMZ.
 Use Py script to auto config to the 3 network device.

 ## The map of network
+The ssh and Py script is execute form from the `localhost` device

 ![planning_map](img/planning_map.png)